YessineAmor/notion-board/README.md

 ### Build the app

-Run `yarn build` to build the app for production.
+Run `yarn build` or `npm run build` to build the app for production.